solana-developers/solana-cookbook/docs/references/solana-pay.md

 ### Creating a SPL Token payment request

-In this Code-snippet we are going to look into how create a payment request in which a User can transfer a token of a specific mint type accepted by the merchant.
+In this Code-snippet we are going to look into how create a payment request for a user who can transfer tokens of a specific mint accepted by the merchant.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>